Changissnz/selfinterest/README.md

 is subjected to the malleability from the hierarchical dynamics between the forces of self-interest, the will, and the motivation, thus alters because of these derivational dynamics.
-A stranger intent on remaining a stranger to another prefers to be understood in the form of the as-is, due to the domineering influence of the direct observation for the understanding.
+A stranger intent on remaining a stranger to another prefers to be understood in an exclusive category of the as-is; this category is understanding through direct observation of dominating influence.
 Ideally for the stranger, the direct observation is the as-is.
 The direct observation entirely corresponds to the observer's perception and judgment of them.